ryneches/GutCheck/README.md

-# Effluence : The Microbiome Game
+# Gut Check : The Microbiome Game

 Defend your health with the help of your microbial community!